JohnnyGuye/pugs-project/README.md

 And atom opens all the prototype for you.

+# Test the charts & sockets

+We have now a tester for charts that is supposed to display a balanced discussion overtime Use your terminal an go to the directory "socket-test" Use the command :

+    node data-server.js

+It should open a server at localhost:4201
+While it's open you can open an other terminal and run the interface (see above) or just refresh your page.
+The mimic server and the UI will communicate

 > Never hesitate to ask, we are all here to learn, I might not learn much about the technical part but I have so much to learn for the other aspects ! - Johnny

 # External resources :